koitsu/game-internals/nes/trojan.md

 Trojan's random number generator is very basic (some might say stupid), but it's "good enough" given the kind of game it is.

 The subroutine is $FF37.
-Here is its code (comments mine):
+Here is its code:

 ```
 lda $0306               ; load A with $0306